amyqiu/metrics-vis/README.md

 ## Using the library

-1. Download the metrics-vis.min.js file from the /dist folder
+1. Download the `metrics-vis.min.js` file from the `/dist` folder
 2. Include this in the header of your html file
+   * Note: MetricsVis includes the following dependencies: plotly.js (plotting library), spin.js (UI spinner), fuse.js (search library)
+   * You will not need to include any of these in your html file, since they are bundled into `metrics-vis.min.js`
 3. In your script, Call `MetricsVis.CreatePlot(div_id, file, data_source, plot_height, plot_width);`
    * `div_id`: ID of the div that the plot should be inserted into
-   * `file`: JS file object containg Cluster Telemetry or Pinpoint data
+   * `file`: JS file object containig Cluster Telemetry or Pinpoint data
    * `data_source`: either 'CT' for Cluster Telemetry or 'PP' for Pinpoint
    * `plot_height`/`plot_width`: dimensions of Plotly plot (in px)